CatMoe/BlockerVelocity/README.md

 The default message is `"Unknown command.
 Type "/help" for help."`.
 If this is the message that your server is displaying an unknown command.
 You don't need to change it.

-If the returned message states `"Unknown or incomplete command"`.
+If the returned message states `"Unknown or incomplete command ..."`.
-The following message is configured to achieve the same effect:
+The following message is configured to implement the same effect:

 ```hocon
 blocked-tip=[